Joseph B. Foraker

 Joseph Benson Foraker (July 5, 1846 – May 10, 1917) was an American politician of the Republican Party who served as the 37th governor of Ohio from 1886 to 1890 and as a United States senator from Ohio from 1897 until 1909.

-Foraker was born in rural Ohio; he enlisted at the age of 16 in the Union Army during the American Civil War.
+Foraker was born in rural Ohio; he enlisted at age 16 in the Union Army during the American Civil War.
 He fought for almost three years, attaining the rank of captain.
 After the war, he was a member of Cornell University's first graduating class, and became a lawyer.
-He was elected a judge in 1879 and became well known as a political speaker.
+He was elected a judge in 1879 and became known as a political speaker.
 He was defeated in his first run for the governorship in 1883, but was elected two years later.
 As Ohio governor, he built an alliance with the Republican Party "boss" Mark Hanna, but fell out with him in 1888.
 Foraker was defeated for reelection in 1889, but was elected U.S. senator by the Ohio General Assembly in 1896, after an unsuccessful bid for that office in 1892.